 Dr. Taghva will perform a cervical spine neck operation from the front (anterior) or the back (posterior) depending on the disc location.
 He may remove a section of the lamina and the disc herniation from a posterior approach.
 The posterior approach generally does not require surgical fusion.
 The doctor must stabilize the spine after the anterior removal of a disc.
 Spinal fusion is typically performed with a cervical plate, device, and screws, but an artificial cervical disc may be an option instead of spinal fusion.

 Recovering from Revision Spine Surgery

 Patients will receive post-surgical spinal revision instructions during their consultation.
 Many spinal revision patients in Orange County and Long Beach, California, can stand and move around as soon as the evening of the surgery or the next day.
-Dr. Taghva provides his patients with self-directed rehabilitation instructions that include gentle stretching, walking, and movement to promote healing and mobility.
-Professional physical therapy typically begins after the first follow-up appointment.
+Dr. Taghva provides his patients with self-directed rehabilitation instructions which include gentle stretching, walking, as well as movement to promote healing and mobility.
+Professional physical therapy generally begins most of the time after the first follow-up appointment.